kkshsngh/Documentation/linux/commands.md

-##File and directory management
+## File and directory management

 ```
 1. ls- list file and directories

-2. cd

-- change directories
+2. cd - change directories

-3. mkdir

-- create a new directory
+3. mkdir - create a new directory

 4. rm - remove a file